Courses & Training

 Academics and journalists have pooled skills to offer half-day or evening courses on different religions, including Christianity, Judaism, Islam, Hinduism, the Sikh Tradition and Non-religion.
 Courses look at how people of faith lead their lives, considers the source of their motivation and how their beliefs interact with wider culture and society.

-In November 2019 we held two Reporting Religion in Britain training sessions.
+Two examples of a successful Reporting Religion in Britain CPD webinars and trainings.
 At the first, with the London freelance branch of the NUJ, our panellists outlined some of the important unknown facts about faith groups in the UK, which still claim millions of adherents.

 Facts and figures gave rise to discussions around reporting antisemitism, how different groups within Islam are reported and understood, whether the place of the church in society is reflected well in the media, or whether it is only organisational mishaps that make it.
 The panellists were Dr Michael Munnik, former radio reporter and now at the University of Wales in Cardiff; Rabbi Alex Goldberg; Kate Christopher (RE adviser) and Ruth Peacock.

-The second session was via Zoom for more than 30 community news reporters from nine regional publishers across the UK, connecting journalists in a training session arranged by the National Council for the Training of Journalists as part of the Community News Project training.
+The second session was via Zoom for more than 30 community news reporters from nine regional publishers across the UK, connecting journalists in a training session arranged by the National Council for the Training of Journalists as part of their Community News Project Training.

 What people say